jbcodeforce/jbcodeforce.github.io/docs/techno/ads.md

 * [Robotic Process Automation](https://www.ibm.com/docs/en/cloud-paks/1.0?topic=foundation-robotic-process-automation)
 * [MongoDB]()
 * [Zen User Interface]()
-* For [BAI](/techno/bai) Apicurio Registry, Kafka, Flink, Elastic Search
+* [Biz Automation Insight](/techno/bai) Apicurio Registry, Kafka, Flink, Elastic Search is now part of Foundation
-* Common services: IAM, certificate management, Admin UI, license operator
+* Common services: IAM, certificate management, User Management Services, Admin UI, license operator

 Summary of installation steps:

 * Get IBM license entitled registry key
 * Get the storage class name to use for dynamic storage
-* Preparing storage for cloud pak operator
+* Prepare storage for cloud pak operator
 * Download the [k8s certificates](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=cluster-setting-up-admin-script)
  and configuration to prepare the OCP cluster
 * Define a project where the Cloud Pak will be installed and then modify cluster_role_binding
 * Run the `cert-kubernetes/descriptors/cp4a-clusteradmin-setup.sh` script
-* install...
+* Define the custom resource manifest to control the product to install, use create  or `oc create -f ...`
 * After the Automation Decision Services container is deployed to the cluster, you need to take [additional steps (add maven plugin)](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=tasks-completing-post-deployment-automation-decision-services) to be able to build and deploy decision services.

+## Automation Foundation

+IBM Automation foundation provides the user interface which IBM Cloud Paks extend.
+It provides an event framework based on Kafka, Flink, and Elasticsearch.
+It includes process mining and RPA.

+It also provides a platform to train machine learning models, store, and manage the trained models and then serve them to derive inferences.

+Each instance of IBM Automation foundation is contained within a Kubernetes namespace.

 ## Collaborating